69lihtajc96/SAI_instructions/README.md

 > All files are modular, readable, and can be integrated into custom AI systems or prompt workflows.

 - 🔗 *NSAI (GPT's demo) https://chatgpt.com/g/g-67d8857936f08191badfe2baf3bf1818-nsai*
-- 📎 Contributions, forks, and adaptations are welcome.

 ---